mbakhoff/injection-template/README.md

 ## Task 1: cause corruption in the database
 Don't change the method deposit10 yet.
-Change the argument to deposit10 in the main method, so that one of the following happens:
+Change the argument to deposit10 in the main method, so that one of the following happens (pick one):

  - money is deposited to ALL accounts instead of one
  - some new account is added